The History Of Mission Emanuel

 In 1992, the de la Cruz’s opened the door (and windows) to their first students.
 The 18 students didn’t seem to mind the very primitive conditions and delighted in their new school.
 You see, none of these children would have had any other place to go, as the public school was overflowing and far away.
 Not only did they learn their ABC’s, but also about God’s love for them through their teachers, Bible lessons and, of course, exuberant singing.

 In 1990, after turning over World Servants, Jack started working with The Gathering/USA, Inc. based in Orlando, Florida.
-The Gathering is an evangelistic and discipleship outreach for which Larson became Mission Director.
-He continued to run projects in the DR, Mexico, and the U.S. The Gathering is still the base of operations for all our efforts and projects in the DR. It provides all accounting and administrative services.
-Along with a reliable board, and the counsel and accountability of Larry Kreider, President, a very friendly and efficient office provides “home base”.
+The Gathering is an evangelistic and discipleship outreach for which Larson became Mission Director. and ran projects in the DR, Mexico, and the US.
+(The Gathering remained the base of operations until September 2013, when Mission Emanuel became an independent organization.)

 In 1995, Jack Larson led a team of adults from First Presbyterian Church of Winston-Salem, brought by Steve Lineberger, a veteran of a previous DR mission trips.
 The team had come to rebuild the Project Niños Children’s Medical Center built back in the 80’s.
 Javier proudly invited us out to look at his school.
 We were all deeply touched by the depth of ministry commitment and hearts of Javier and Rosario.
 Margaret Wray, then children’s director at First Presbyterian, suggested taking pictures of 15 children, with the hopes that maybe some of the members might like to sponsor the children at $15 per month.
 The cost of sponsorship went to $20 per month as complete medical services were added.